 Image Attribution : @ashwin_abhinav from instagram

-The temple complex includes several mandapams, or pillared halls, where devotees can gather for prayers and rituals.
-These halls are often exquisitely decorated with detailed carvings on the pillars and ceilings.
+In addition, the temple complex includes beautifully designed mandapams, or pillared halls, where devotees gather for prayers and rituals.
+These halls display finely carved pillars and ceilings that reflect the artistic excellence of ancient craftsmen.

-At the heart of Kailasanathar Temple is the primary deity, Lord Shiva, venerated as Kailasanathar, with his divine consort, Periyanayaki.
-Furthermore, the temple features separate sanctums for the remaining eight planetary deities.
+At the core of the temple stands Lord Shiva, worshipped here as Kailasanathar, along with his consort Goddess Periyanayaki.
+In addition, the temple complex contains separate sanctums for the remaining eight Navagrahas.

-The temple’s regular visiting hours are from 6:00 AM to 11:00 AM and from 4:00 PM to 8:00 PM.
-On important festivals or special occasions, the temple may extend its hours and experience increased crowds, so it’s advisable to plan your visit accordingly.
+The temple welcomes devotees every day from 6:00 AM to 11:00 AM and again from 4:00 PM to 8:00 PM.
+However, on festival days and special occasions, the temple may extend its visiting hours.
+Hence, visitors should plan their visit accordingly to avoid peak-time crowds.

 How to reach Thingalur: